haoping0901/OSC2024/lab0/README.md

 ### Cross Compiler

-To compile executable or binary files for the 64-bit ARM architecture, we need to install the relevant packages and tools.
+To compile executable files for the 64-bit ARM architecture, we need to install the relevant packages and tools.

 ```bash
 # for 64-bit ARM architecture